SNNandhini/Project-3-World_Happiness/README.md

 ![image](https://user-images.githubusercontent.com/111614210/210493976-4738d398-01cf-4990-98be-48d12cfc972a.png)

 ### Line Graph
 The line graph displays the top ten countries based on happiness score from 2022 along with the historical data for those 10 countries.
+Annotations in Plotly.js are used for displaying the country names on the left each line.
 This graph is loaded once and remains the same throughout.
 See static/js/line.js for details.

 ![image](https://user-images.githubusercontent.com/111614210/210493933-44b330b5-cfb5-46f0-bf80-3bb7802ea9d6.png)